saeed-sufi/travel-agency/README.md

 * Note that when you use responsive images, browser will assume that the image is going to take the entire width of the window.
 That's why they choose to display high-dpi copy of the image.
 So, we need to tell the browser that the image width is not going to be more than X pixels; we do so by adding `sizes` attribute to the `source` element (ex: `sizes = "404px"`).
 We can add media query to the `sizes` attribute to tell the browser of the width of image in screens with different sizes (ex: `sizes="(min-width:976px) 976px, 100vw"`)

-* If you need to add a class to a `picture` element, you have to add to the `img` element which resides in `picture` element.
+* If you need to add a class to a `picture` element, you have to add it to the `img` element which resides in `picture` element.

+* For responsive images to work for older browser which do not support `picture` elements and `srcset` attributes, you need to install an npm package called `picturefill`.
+Import it into the `vendor.js` file.

 ### More CSS Styling tips